jared-richard-clarke/folio-calculator/README.md

 December 2021, I resolved to teach myself how to program.
 This calculator — which I built with plain HTML, CSS, and JavaScript —was the culmination of careful study.
-September 2023, I rewrote this entire application from scratch to better reflect my improving skillset.
+September 2023, I rewrote this application to better reflect my improving skillset.

 Both calculators are built on top of expression parsers.
 My first parser was rudimentary — easily misled by unexpected character combinations and misplaced whitespace.
 Anticipating malformed user